The baby name Lottie mixes vintage nickname style with ties to a chart-topping favorite.

 Sound familiar?
 In 1961, Disney adapted the book as The Parent Trap.
 Hayley Mills starred as both sisters – but they were renamed Sharon and Susan.

 It was a smash hit.
 Sequels followed, as did a 1998 reboot starring Lindsay Lohan.
-But this time the sisters are Hallie and Annie.
+This time, though, the sisters are Hallie and Annie.

 DUCHESS OF DUKE STREET